enzolutions/generator-marionette-drupal/README.md

 $ yo marionette-drupal:region
 ```

-Regions are HTML containers where views are render, an you can create as many regions your design require.
+Regions are HTML containers where views are rendered.
+You can create as many regions your design require.

-Each region match with and HTML element where the view is render inside.
+Each region matches with an HTML element in which the view is rendered.

 ![Add Region](https://raw.githubusercontent.com/enzolutions/generator-marionette-drupal/master/images/generator_marionette_drupal_region.png "Add Region")

-After add a region you must to add inside your HTML app file to match with ID, let me show an example.
+After adding a region you must edit your HTML app file accordingly.
+Here is an example.

 ```
 <div id="sidebar"></div>